-Keenan House for Men and Keenan House for Women
+Keenan House for Men, Keenan House for Women and Keenan House North

-The Brien Center works one-on-one with individuals in the early days of addition recovery
+The Brien Center works one-on-one with individuals in the early days of addiction recovery

 Keenan House for Men and Keenan House for Women, both located in Pittsfield, provide stability during the vulnerable period of early recovery.
 That stability is grounded in the daily structure and support found in the groups that meet at least twice a day that address a number of topics including relapse prevention, parenting skills, and health education.
 Our residents are also encouraged to find support in the community, through twelve-step meetings, exercise classes, and other programs.

 Residents at Keenan access the full array of services offered by the Brien Center, including medication assisted treatment for addiction, outpatient psychiatry and therapy appointments.
 Keenan staff work one-on-one with residents to help them establish healing networks and promote their independence.
 During their stay, the residents are encouraged to achieve goals that at one time were insurmountable, such as finding rewarding work, pursuing education, and reconnecting with their families and children.
 A graduation from Keenan House is a moment for celebration.